Home » Recipes » Side Dishes » Roasted Eggplant Recipe With Garlic Yogurt Sauce

 • Finish with toasted pine nuts, pomegranate seeds, fresh herbs, or even a drizzle of chili oil for crunch, color, and a flavor boost.

-Serve: Pile over rice, toss with pasta, mix into grain bowls, or use as a salad topper or sandwich filling.
-For something light, pair with garlic bread, or make it heartier by serving alongside protein mains.
+Serve: Spoon over rice, toss with pasta, mix into bowls, or use in salads or sandwiches.
+Keep it light with garlic bread or make it hearty with a protein on the side.

-Store: Store roasted eggplant and yogurt in separate airtight containers.
-The eggplant will keep in the fridge for up to 4 days and the sauce will stay fresh for up to 3 days.
-Reheat the eggplant in the oven at 350 F or in the air fryer until warmed through.
-Top with cold or room temperature sauce before serving.
+Store: Keep the eggplant and yogurt sauce in separate airtight containers.
+The eggplant lasts up to 4 days in the fridge, and the sauce up to 3.
+Reheat the eggplant in a 350 F oven or air fryer, then add the sauce cold or at room temperature before serving.

 Nutrition